JirakJ/personal-website-2021/src/data/about.md

 # I dream of

-- always finding inspiration.
+- Always finding inspiration.
-- enabling a brighter future.
+- Enabling a brighter future.
-- doing better.
+- Doing better.
-- you not checking the commit history for earlier drafts of this file.
+- You not checking the commit history for earlier drafts of this file.